The Kid has hung up his gloves?

 I want juicy aesthetics!

-Well, you've got 'em because graphically, Kid Gloves II is a cutey pie, thanks to the talents of Doug Townsley.
-I love its 8-bit personality with each stage looking different and always gorgeous.
-However, it's the sprites that stand out the most for me with awesome attention to detail.
-The backgrounds are also fantastic but I was a little puzzled on Wind Island as everything looks samey, so some platforms are difficult to see, which is a tad annoying.
+Well, you've got 'em because graphically, Kid Gloves II is a cutie pie, thanks to the talents of Doug Townsley.
+I love its 8-bit personality with each stage different and gorgeous.
+However, it's the sprites that stand out the most with awesome attention to detail.
+The backgrounds are also fantastic but I was a little puzzled on Wind Island as everything looks samey - so some platforms are difficult to see.
+Which is a tad annoying, especially compared to the rest of the game.

 Not many know this, but Kid Gloves 2 was the first platformer I booted up when returning to the Atari ST a number of years ago.
-I instantly fell in love with its cartoon visuals and how smoothly it scrolled - happy days had returned!!
+I instantly fell in love with its cartoon visuals and how smoothly it scrolled - my happy days had returned again!!
 Oh, the floppy still works and remains one of my most cherished possessions.

-Musically, this is great with a fantastic selection of chirpy chiptunes by Andy Severn and Justin Scharvona and I think they all suit the gameplay style perfectly.
+Musically, this is fabulous with a fantastic selection of chirpy chiptunes by Andy Severn and Justin Scharvona.
+What's interesting is that they each suit the gameplay style perfectly.
 However, I didn't find a way to switch off the tunes in favour of sound effects which is odd.
-But, if I'm honest, I wouldn't have wanted to anyway.
-Chipmusic will last forever!
+But, if I'm honest, I wouldn't have wanted to anyway - chipmusic will last forever!

 The CryptO'pinion?

-I've absolutely loved playing Kid Gloves 2 but nothing is perfect so what didn't I like?
+As you have probably already guessed, I've absolutely loved playing Kid Gloves 2.
+However, nothing is perfect so what didn't I like?
 Well, each level kinda feels the same albeit with different visuals and the bosses are far too easy to kill.
-However, my biggest beef is with the timer which is unnecessary and spoils my chances of ever beating the third island.
+However, my biggest beef is the unnecessary timer that spoils my chances of beating the third island.
 Yes, I admit to cheating on those later levels and I normally never cheat.
 Honest.
 Ahem, anyhow no game should rush the player!

 Wow, I sound like a right old moaner?
 Okay, I apologise because Kid Gloves 2 is a genuinely fantastic platformer packed with fun levels, lots of baddies to kill, great power-ups and the control mechanics are fast and fluent.
-I also think this is something your kids will enjoy as much as we Dads so it comes highly recommended!!
+I think your kids will enjoy it as much as we Dads did back in the day?
+What say you?
+Let me know in the comments below.

 ReplyDelete